 Now based in Taipei, Dutch artist Karin Janssen has for the last ten years been living in several countries, working as a full-time artist amid this nomadic life.
 Her Dutch and Indonesian roots have shaped her unique identity and vision, reflected by the surreal composition of exotic tropical lands in her work.
-As a painter, curator and mother, Karin Janssen shares her experiences and struggles in the collision of different cultures and identities.
-The interview is conducted and written by independent journalist/writer (?)
-Zoe Teng.
+As an artist, curator and mother, Karin Janssen shares her experiences and struggles in the collision of different cultures and identities.
+The interview is conducted and written by independent journalist Zoe Teng.

 Z：How do you see art as a career?
 How is it different from other jobs?